sthaid/proj_neutron/README.txt

 the neutron counter Raspberry Pi will now display plots of the count rate vs. time, and count rate histogram.
 The software is provided in this github repository.
 This software re-uses code that was used in the fusor.
-However, the code in main.c, which displays the neutron count rate plots, is all new.
+However, the code in main.c, which displays the neutron count rate plots, is new.

 ====================================
 HARDWARE DIAGRAM